rebus-org/migr8/README.md

 Execute the migrations - either in a dedicated command line app, or - my favorite - whenever your app starts up, just before it connects to the database:

-	Migrate.Database("server=.;initial catalog=whatever;integrated secutiry=sspi");
+	Migrate.Database("db");

-and then, elsewhere in the calling assembly, you define these bad boys:
+where `db` is a key in the `connectionStrings` section of your app.config/web.config, and then, elsewhere in the calling assembly, you define these bad boys:

     [Migration(1, "Create table for the Timeout Manager to use")] class CreateRebusTimeoutsTable : ISqlMigration